Fetching Data

 With an ORM or database

-Since Server Components are rendered on the server, you can safely make database queries using an ORM or database client.
-Turn your component into an asynchronous function, and await the call:
+Since Server Components are rendered on the server, credentials and query logic will not be included in the client bundle so you can safely make database queries using an ORM or database client.

 Streaming